Right tackle Garry Gilliam signs offer sheet with 49ers, Seahawks now have five days to match

 - Kirkland couple dead in apparent murder-suicide

-By tendering Gilliam, Seattle has the right of first refusal to match any offer he would receive within five days.
-But Seattle will get no compensation if Gilliam signs with the 49ers since he was tendered at the lowest level and originally came into the league as an undrafted free agent.
+Seattle will get no compensation if Gilliam signs with the 49ers since he was tendered at the lowest level and originally came into the league as an undrafted free agent.

 Gilliam was tendered by Seattle prior to the start of the free agent signing period.

-Since then, Seattle has signed free agents Luke Joeckel and Aboushi and announcing that Ifedi, is likely to move to right tackle, with Aboushi likely getting his first shot at right guard.
+Since then, Seattle has signed free agents Luke Joeckel and Aboushi and announcing that Ifedi is likely to move to right tackle with Aboushi likely getting his first shot at right guard.

-That would almost certainly mean Ifedi and Gilliam competing for the right tackle spot with Gilliam in a precarious position since his $1.797 million salary is not guaranteed.
-At the moment that salary would make Gilliam the second-highest paid member of Seattle’s offensive line in 2017 behind Joeckel, who got a one-year contract worth up to $8 million.
+That would almost certainly mean Ifedi and Gilliam competing for the right tackle spot and under the terms of the non-guaranteed tender would have put Gilliam in a precarious position.
+At the moment, the almost $1.8 million salary of the tender would have made Gilliam the second-highest paid member of Seattle’s offensive line in 2017 behind Joeckel, who got a one-year contract worth up to $8 million.

-And it would make Gilliam vulnerable to being a salary cap casualty as the regular season nears.
+And it would have made Gilliam vulnerable to being a salary cap casualty as the regular season nears.
 Seattle last year tendered Patrick Lewis at the lowest amount of $1.67 million.
 But after losing a battle with Justin Britt for the starting center spot, Lewis was released, allowing the Seahawks to save all of his salary — he would have been the second-highest paid offensive lineman on the team in 2016.

 Gilliam had rollercoaster of a 2016 season.
 After starting all of the 2015 season at right tackle in his second year with the team, he was named as the heir apparent to Russell Okung at left tackle in the spring.
 But after missing much of the off-season program to have a cyst removed from his knee, he struggled in the pre-season and was moved to right tackle.